MeltwaterArchive/datasift-ruby/README.md

 sudo gem install yajl-ruby rest-client

 The library will use SSL connections by default.
-While we recommend using SSL you may disable it if required by passing false as the third parameter when creating a user, or by calling user.enableSSL(false) on the user object.
+While we recommend using SSL you may disable it if r§equired by passing false as the third parameter when creating a user, or by calling user.enableSSL(false) on the user object.

 Simple example